seculayer/SeQL/README.md

 # 1. Overview
 <img src="https://user-images.githubusercontent.com/58262527/70760960-ccfe4980-1d8e-11ea-92d0-5fce99b6bdef.png" width="70%">

-SeQL, abbreviated from Seculayer Query Language, is a query language developed by SecuLayer’s R&D center.
+SeQL, abbreviated from [Seculayer](http://www.seculayer.co.kr/en/) Query Language, is a query language developed by [Seculayer](http://www.seculayer.co.kr/en/)’s R&D center.
 SeQL supports search for heterogeneous data such as file, RDB and search data, and union and join analysis for homogeneous and heterogenous data.
 In addition, it has about 220 built-in functions including but not limited to characters, numbers, dates, logics, arrays and sets for data manipulation and supports various calculation functions.

 # 2. Understanding SeQL
 SeQL is installed and executed in ShovelServer process in the Analyzer of [eyeCloudSIM](http://www.seculayer.co.kr/en/?c=117) as shown in the architecture below.
-Basically, SeQL can search the data stored in eyeCloudSIM and can search the internal and external RDB and file data.
+Basically, SeQL can search the data stored in [eyeCloudSIM](http://www.seculayer.co.kr/en/?c=117) and can search the internal and external RDB and file data.

 <img src="https://user-images.githubusercontent.com/58262527/70762374-a858a080-1d93-11ea-87ff-0cb571760186.png" width="70%">